swainechen/chenlab-training/websites/gis-aws/content/09-ExploringCostsBilling/02-BillingDash.md

 tags = ["tutorial", "aws console", "ec2"]
 +++

+The Billing and Cost Explorer is a page that may have restricted administration rights, and in the Event Engine trainings, the event machines are not equipped to give users these access rights.
+An instructor will give you a demonstration for nagivating this page.

 1. In the AWS Management Console search bar, type **Billing**.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/Billing.png)